Nightmare9254/mnTasks/README.md

 # mnTasks

-Simple react app with nodejs backend to organize your daily workflow
+Simple react todo app with nodejs backend to organize your daily workflow.

 App was made with [mix1o].